HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 #### Battlecruiser
 * Armor 170k->192k
-Trinity Cannon Range +1%
+* Trinity Cannon Weapon
+    * Range 5500->5050 (Being on the nose of the ship, the trinity cannon now has 50 more effective range than all other cruiser weapons.
+With precise micro, vaygr can slightly out-range other cruisers and win.)
-Damage vs capital-ships -6% (with no micro, makes 1 hiigaran cruiser vs 1 vaygr cruiser consistently come out even like in hw2c.
-With micro, vaygr can slightly out-range hiigaran and win.)
+    * Damage vs capitalships 1.26->1.1 (with no micro, makes 1 hiigaran cruiser vs 1 vaygr cruiser consistently come out even like in hw2c.)
+* Missile Launcher Weapon:
+    * Range 6000->5500

 #### Platforms
 * Armor Upgrade Cost 1500->1400
 * Armor Upgrade Time 150->135
--Hull Upgrade Costs 1500->1600 (to balance vs Hiigaran)

 #### Gun Platforms
 * Speed 100->125 (to match hw2c)
+* Weapon:
+    * Damage 40->60
-Damage vs fighters +100% (A typo gave them less damage than intended) Damage vs resourcing -43%
+    * Damage vs fighters 0.5->1.0 (A typo gave them less damage than intended)
+    * Damage vs resourcing 0.7->0.4
-Accuracy vs frigates and capital-ships 40%->80%
+    * Accuracy vs frigates/capitals/resourcing 0.4->0.8

 #### Heavy Missile Platforms
 * Speed 100->125 (to match hw2c)
+* Weapon:
--Damage -16% (same as hw2c)
+    * Fire Delay 11->15 (same as hw2c)

 #### Hyperspace Platforms
 * Hyperspace Research Cost 750->500
 * Hyperspace Research Time 50->45
 * Cost 375->325
-* Build Time 45->20
+* Build Time 45->20 (these took too long to setup)
-* Speed 650->600
+* Speed 650->600 (to match hw2c as they should not be faster than a probe)
 * Armor 18500->27750
 * The gate is now able to hyperspace jump on its own.
 * All probes can now travel through hyperspace gates.
--Build Time 45->20sec (these took too long to setup) -Speed 650->600 -8% (to match hw2c as they should not be faster than a probe)

 #### Utility Ships
 * Armor Upgrade Cost 1200->1400